 Part of: GS Prelims and GS-III- Economy-tax

-In India the term Angel Funds is defined in SEBI (Alternative Investment Funds) (Amendment) Regulations, 2013.
-Here, Angel fund is defined as a sub-category of Venture Capital Fund under Category I- Alternative Investment Fund (AIF) (pt) that raises funds from angel investors and invests in accordance with the rules specified in Chapter III –A of SEBI (Alternative Investment Funds) (Amendment) Regulations, 2013.
+In India, the term Angel Funds is defined in SEBI (Alternative Investment Funds) (Amendment) Regulations, 2013.
+Here, an Angel fund is defined as a sub-category of Venture Capital Fund under Category I- Alternative Investment Fund (AIF) (pt) that raises funds from angel investors and invests in accordance with the rules specified in Chapter III –A of SEBI (Alternative Investment Funds) (Amendment) Regulations, 2013.

-Regulatory status of Angel Funds in India
+The regulatory status of Angel Funds in India

-Hon’ble Finance Minister announced in Budget for Financial Year 2013-14 that “SEBI will prescribe requirements for angel investor pools by which they can be recognised as Category I AIF venture capital funds.”
+Hon’ble Finance Minister announced in the Budget for Financial Year 2013-14 that “SEBI will prescribe requirements for angel investor pools by which they can be recognised as Category I AIF venture capital funds.”

 Venture Capital Funds have been allowed pass through status under the Income-tax Act.
 The relevant regulations of SEBI have been replaced by Alternative Investment Fund Regulations.
-Hence, vide Budget 2013-14, subject to certain conditions, pass through status has been extended to category I Alternative Investment Funds registered with SEBI as venture capital funds.
+Hence, vide Budget 2013-14, subject to certain conditions, pass-through status has been extended to category I Alternative Investment Funds registered with SEBI as venture capital funds.
 Angel Investors who are recognised as category I AIF venture capital funds will also get pass through status.

-Fund raising by Angel Funds
+Fundraising by Angel Funds

 Angel funds can raise funds only by way of issue of units to angel investors and should have a corpus of at least ten crore rupees.
 Further, angel funds can accept, over a period of three years, an investment of not less than Rs.
 25 lakh from an angel investor.
 No scheme of the Angel Fund can have more than 49investors to ensure that investment in an investee company is not akin to a public issue.